Archive for the ‘Bloomington’ Category

 Healthy Indiana Plan

-Currently, I have access to some medical care through the Monroe County Volunteers in Medicine clinic, which offers free medical and dental care, similar to what you would receive from a family doctor or dentist to residents of Monroe County who are below 200% of the federal poverty level (FPL).
+Currently, I have access to some medical care through the Monroe County Volunteers in Medicine clinic, which offers free medical and dental care, similar to what you would receive from an Atlanta orthodontist or a family doctor or dentist to residents of Monroe County who are below 200% of the federal poverty level (FPL).
 This is certainly a good resource, but I’m not sure how far the care extends for advanced procedures, or in the event of some kind of emergency or catastrophic illness or injury.

 Indiana recently introduced the Healthy Indiana Plan which is state-subsidized health insurance for low-income Indiana residents.
 Again, to qualify for this, one must be a legal Indiana resident, between 19 and 64, and make less than 200% of the FPLwhich amounts to: